Abodovic2012/project/README.md

 project, we have designed and implemented an analytical platform to analyze air traffic data in almost real-time.
 The primary objective of this project is to build a solution that allows us to monitor air traffic in Poland.
-The data analysis is implemented in a distributed manner using Spark and queuing systems.
+The data analysis is implemented in a distributed manner

 To accomplish this objective, we used the Aviationstack API to retrieve real-time flight data for various airports in Poland.
 The data includes information about the airline, flight number, departure and arrival times, and flight status.
 We processed the data using the Python programming language and Pandas library to create a data frame that can be easily analyzed and visualized.
-We used Spark to perform distributed data processing to optimize the speed of data analysis.
+We used  to perform distributed data processing to optimize the speed of data analysis.
 This report summarizes the methods used, the results obtained, and the insights gained from the data analysis.
 We also discuss the limitations of our approach and potential future